Search waiting | Matsusada Precision

 EDI and CEDI are electro-deionization technologies that use a direct current power source to produce pure water continuously.
 The advantage is that no chemicals are used, so there is no need for wastewater treatment.
 Ion exchange membranes used in EDI and CEDI are also used in metal recovery applications as well as in the production of pure water.

 The voltage and current requirements for the DC power supply in EDI and CEDI systems depend on the size of the ion exchange membrane, typically ranging from 300V to 500V and from several amperes to 10A.
-The DC power supply is currently used in constant current (CC: Constant Current) mode.
+The DC power supplies for these systems typically operate in Constant Current (CC) mode to maintain stable ion transfer.

 Reference (Japanese site)